lucasferreira/react-async-fetcher/README.md

 ## Basic Usage

-The _AsyncFetcher component_ is based in function as child render.
+The _AsyncFetcher component_ is based in function as child render to enhance your render with useful callback functions and props.

-"Automagic" simple GET sample:
+"Automagic" simple GET sample ([see this demo online](https://codesandbox.io/s/8k2k96z25l)):

 ```javascript
 import AsyncFetcher from "react-async-fetcher";